Yandex Cloud

 Management console

-1. In the management console, select the folder with the cluster for which you want to configure alerts.
+1. In the management console, select the folder containing the cluster where you want to set up alerts.

 3. Under Service dashboards, select: